Canada's Hundred Days

-Canada's Hundred Days is the name given to the series of attacks made by the Canadian Corps between 8 August and 11 November 1918, during the Hundred Days Offensive of World War I. Reference to this period as Canada's Hundred Days is due to the substantial role that Canadian Corps played during the offensive.
+Canada's Hundred Days was the name given to the series of attacks made by the Canadian Corps between 8 August and 11 November 1918, during the Hundred Days Offensive of World War I by the French after the war.
+Reference to this period as Canada's Hundred Days is due to the role that the Canadian Corps repeatedly played as a spearhead during offensives.

 During this time, the Canadian Corps fought as part of the British Fourth Army in the Battle of Amiens, then as part of the British First Army in the Second Battle of the Somme, Battle of the Scarpe, Battle of the Canal du Nord, Battle of Cambrai, Battle of the Selle, Battle of Valenciennes and finally at Mons, on the final day of combat before the Armistice of 11 November 1918.
 In terms of numbers, during those 96 days the Canadian Corps' four over-strength or "heavy" divisions totalling roughly 100,000 men, engaged and defeated or put to flight elements of 47 German divisions, which represented one quarter of the German forces faced by the Allied Powers fighting on the Western Front.
-However, their successes came at a heavy cost; Canadians suffered 20% of their battle-sustained casualties of the war during the same period.
+However, their successes came at a heavy cost; Canadians suffered 20% of their battle-sustained casualties of the war during those "hundred days".
 The Canadian Corps suffered 45,835 casualties during this offensive.

+For actions taken during the course of those hundred days, 29 Canadian soldiers were awarded the Victoria Cross, the highest Commonwealth medal for gallantry and valour.
+Evidence of the intense fighting at the time, ten of them were awarded posthumously.
+Seven of the VCs were awarded for actions taken on just one day, 2 September 1918, by Canadian soldiers fighting along the 30-kilometre-long Drocourt–Quéant Line near Arras, France: Bellenden Hutcheson, Arthur George Knight, William Henry Metcalf, Claude Nunney, Cyrus Wesley Peck, Walter Leigh Rayfield and John Francis Young.
+As well, a Newfoundlander soldier operating in a unit separate from the Canadian forces (Newfoundland was not yet part of Canada), Thomas Ricketts, was awarded the VC for actions taken during those hundred days.